How to Program Python to check type of variable? | float or int or string or class

 You can use the above two methods to identify the object of the particular class.

-1) Using type fucntion:
+1) Using type function:

 class MyFirstClass: